 For patients undergoing ultrasound for lymph node evaluation, it's essential to be well-informed and prepared for the procedure.
 First, discuss any concerns or questions with your healthcare provider.
 Understanding the purpose of the ultrasound and what to expect during the examination can alleviate anxiety.
 It's also important to inform the healthcare provider about any medications you're taking or any allergies you have.

 During the ultrasound, remain still and relaxed to ensure the best possible image quality.
-The sonographer will apply a gel to your neck, which may feel cold.
+Also, after the ultrasound, the radiologist will review the images and prepare a report for your healthcare provider.
 They will then move the transducer over your skin, applying gentle pressure.
-If you experience any discomfort, let the sonographer know.
-After the ultrasound, the radiologist will review the images and prepare a report for your healthcare provider.
+In real terms, if you experience any discomfort, let the sonographer know.
+On the flip side, the sonographer will apply a gel to your neck, which may feel cold.
 Be patient and allow sufficient time for the report to be finalized, as accurate interpretation is crucial for proper diagnosis and treatment planning.

 FAQ: Common Questions About Ultrasound for Lymph Node Evaluation